About the course

 - "The support network is great and I know I will always have someone I can approach if I need help"

 - "The information we have been given is very well structured"

 - "My questions and concerns were answered before I had even thought to ask"

 We carefully consider all the applications we receive, in conjunction with the Admissions team at Bath Spa University.
 If you are invited to interview we will notify you by email and on UCAS.
 You will normally need to allow up to 3 hours in school, normally at St John's Marlborough, for your interview.

 The interview process includes a short observed teaching task with a group of students, usually from Year 7 or 8, a written task, and a formal interview.
 You will be told in advance about the content of the teaching task and the age group you will be teaching, as well as any other relevant information to enable you to demonstrate your skills and qualities.

 You will need to bring your original exam certificates with you to be checked, as well as some personal identification.
 This would be checked and passed to Bath Spa University only if we intend to offer you a place on the course.

 Following your interview we will aim to notify you of the outcome on UCAS within 2 working days.
-Offers may be conditional on passing skills tests, completing a degree, or on completing a Subject Knowledge Enhancement course.
+Offers may be conditional on completing your degree, or on completing a Subject Knowledge Enhancement course.